DC Metro Area Internship Opportunities

 Research Services (RD) – Physical site is College Park, MD

-Divisions where interns may be placed include: Textual Processing, Reference, Accessioning, Still Pictures, Motion Pictures, Cartographics, or Electronic Records.
+Divisions where interns may be placed include: Textual Processing, Reference, Accessioning, Still Pictures, Motion Pictures, Cartographic, or Electronic Records.

 Intern projects will vary each semester.
 The following are brief descriptions of some of the duties an intern can expect to undertake.

-- Processing interns will assist with the holding maintenance of textual, photographic, cartographic, film, or electronic records.
+- Processing interns will assist with the holdings maintenance of textual, photographic, cartographic, film, or electronic records.

 - Rehouse records into new boxes and/or folders.

 - Assist with the arrangement and description of a series or a collection of records.